splynx/docs/files/en/dashboard/dashboard.md

 ![Screenshot](doc_icon.png)

-The instant access to the appropriate documentation in the Splynx window.
+It's provided the instant access to the appropriate documentation in the Splynx window.
 Depending on which page you are on, the necessary manual will open in the right sidebar after clicking on the icon.
-The manual can be opened in a separate tab of the web browser and you can navigate to the `Table of contents` of the full documentation as well.
+The manual can be opened in a separate tab of the web browser and you can navigate to the `Table of contents` of the full documentation or search the necessary guide as well.

 **Notifications**